mhutter/mhu.dev/content/posts/2016-02-02-make-all-local-domains-resolve-to-localhost.md

 It's time for my yearly blog post, so let's get started!

 Some development environments use `*.local`-domains which point to localhost.
-Creating a hosts-entry for every single domain is not an elegant solution, so let's do something easier = let's use dnsmasq to resolve ALL .local-domains to localhost!
+Creating a hosts-entry for every single domain is not an elegant solution, so let's do something easier: let's use dnsmasq to resolve ALL .local-domains to localhost!

 _Tested on CentOS 7, but should work similarly for other Linuxes._